mlavin/django-all-access/docs/customize-views.rst

         The user is then logged in and redirected to the result of the :py:meth:`OAuthCallback.get_login_redirect` call with ``new=True``

-        You may want to override this user to complete more of their infomation or attempt to match them to an existing user by either their username or email.
+        You may want to override this user to complete more of their information or attempt to match them to an existing user by either their username or email.
         You may want to override this to redirect them without creating a new user in order to have them complete another registration form